Welcome to First Grade!

 Inquiry: First graders explore and inquire through our six units of inquiry.
 More information is available by clicking on the Units of Inquiry tab below.

-Specialists: First graders rotate through Chinese, Art, and Physical Education.
+Specialists: First graders rotate through Spanish, Art, and Physical Education.